Works

 Artist Statement

-When I was attending the painting class at my city’s Art School, I found out I was not only painting but building paintings made of in/tangible matter.
-Charcoal, pigment, wood…
+When I was attending the painting class at my city’s Art School, I found out I was not only painting but building paintings.
+Wood, charcoal, pigment…

 And canvas: A background.
 A thread.
 A dress.
-A skin
+A skin.

 © Ludivine Allegue.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Ludivine Allegue with appropriate and specific direction to the original content.